-This page attempts to answer some common questions about the Shwa Alphabet.
+This page answers some common questions about the Shwa Alphabet.

 The Shwa Alphabet is not a language ; it is a way to write languages.
 Many constructed alphabets have succeeded brilliantly, notably Hangul (for writing Korean), the Cyrillic alphabet (used to write Russian and many other languages in north Asia), and Canadian Syllabics (used to write Cree and Inuktitut).
 To some degree, all writing systems are artificial, and the main distinction between those we consider "constructed" and those we consider "evolved" is the degree of development since the original invention.